Rakhisharma/react-sudoku/README.md

-# Build Sudoku Game Using React
+Sudoku Game Using React and Typescript

-Live link to the Game(coming soon)